Cheltenham Day 1 Tips - Tuesday's Tips for the 2025 Festival

 Horse Racing Free Bets & Betting Offers

-Check out the best available horse racing free bets and betting offers - ideal for using with our Cheltenham Day 1 tips.
+Check out the best available horse racing free bets and betting offers from the best betting sites - ideal for using with our Cheltenham Day 1 tips.

 Cheltenham Festival Day 1 Overview

-The day’s horse racing action starts with the Supreme Novices’ Hurdle - the tapes will rise to the customary ‘Cheltenham roar’ at 1:20pm and while everyone will be hoping to back the winner, all will be aware of this race’s reputation as a champion maker.
+The day's horse racing action starts with the Supreme Novices' Hurdle - the tapes will rise to the customary 'Cheltenham roar' at 1:20pm.

-Altior, Douvan, Vautour and Honeysuckle are all recent winners of the ‘Supreme’, and they came back to the Festival to win races like the Arkle, Queen Mother Champion Chase, and the Ryanair Chase.
+Douvan, Altior, and Constituion Hill are recent winners of the Supreme, and they came back to the Festival to win races, including the Arkle, Queen Mother Champion Chase, and the Ryanair Chase.

-The feature race on the opening day is the Champion Hurdle, won by legendary horse racing names, including See You Then, Istabraq, and Hurricane Fly - will Constitution Hill land the race this year once again?
+The feature race on the opening day is the Champion Hurdle, won by legendary horse racing names, including See You Then, Istabraq, and Hurricane Fly - will Constitution Hill again land the race this year?

-Other races on Day 1 of the Festival include the Arkle Challenge Trophy, the Mares’ Hurdle, and the National Hunt Novices' Chase, which closes proceedings at 5:20pm.
+On Day 1 of the Festival, other races include the Arkle Chase, the Mares' Hurdle, and the National Hunt Chase, which closes proceedings at 5:20pm.

 Get set for the Day 1 horse racing action with the best Cheltenham free bets from the top UK bookmakers.